maxcww/movies/README.md

 ### Getting started instructions
 1. Go to the root folder
-2. Run docker-compose build
+2. Run `docker-compose build`
-3. Run docker-compose up
+3. Run `docker-compose up`

 For consequent runs `docker-compose up` will suffice.

 ### Required configuration
 Put the needed json datasets in the datasets folder.
 They need to be in the same format as the [San Francisco one](https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am)

-Each json dataset has to be of extension .json and as name the city like: San Francisco.json
+Each json dataset has to be of extension .json and as filename the city like: San Francisco.json

 ### Application Architecture
 * Back-end: Node JS